 - SAP Ariba

-For companies interested in a major migration to SAP Cloud Platform, SAP Activate begins by offering solutions and showcasing the capabilities of SAP Cloud Platform.
+For companies interested in a major migration to SAP Business Technology Platform, SAP Activate begins by offering solutions and showcasing the capabilities of SAP Business Technology Platform.
 From there, there is project planning and preparation, followed eventually by implementation and optimization.